urbanjost/M_intrinsics/md/NEAREST.md

   : the value to find the nearest representable value of

 - **s**
-  : a value whose sign is used to determine the direction in which to search from **xx** to the representable value.
+  : a non-zero value whose sign is used to determine the direction in which to search from **xx** to the representable value.

-  It Shall not equal zero.

   If **s** is positive, **nearest** returns the processor-representable number greater than **x** and nearest to it.